-Located in south Asheville in the Pisgah National Forest and adjacent to the NC Arboretum and the Blue Ridge Parkway is the Bent Creek Research and Demonstration Forest and Lake Powhatan Recreation Area.
+Located in South Asheville in the Pisgah National Forest and adjacent to the NC Arboretum and the Blue Ridge Parkway is the Bent Creek Research and Demonstration Forest and Lake Powhatan Recreation Area.
 It's a popular biking and camping spot, complete with a lake and sandy beach.

-Directions to Hardtimes Trailhead: From Asheville, take I-240 west to I-26 east and take exit #33 onto NC 191.
-Turn left, pass the Biltmore Square Mall, and head south on NC 191 for two miles.
-Turn right at the stoplight onto Bent Creek Ranch Road, following the brown signs to the Lake Powhatan Recreation Area (bear left at fork after 0.2 mi on this road).
-The paved, signed Hardtimes trailhead parking area is just over two miles down this road on the left.
-Other popular starting points are beyond Hardtimes further into the valley toward Lake Powhatan.
+Directions to Hardtimes Trailhead: From Asheville, take I-240 west to I-26 east and take exit #33 on NC 191.
+Turn left, pass the Asheville Outlets and go south on NC 191 for two miles.
+Turn right at the stoplight onto Bent Creek Ranch Road, following the brown signs to the Lake Powhatan Recreation Area (bear left at fork after 0.2 mi. on this road).
+The signed Hardtimes trailhead parking area is two miles down this road on the left.
+Other popular starting points are beyond Hardtimes further toward Lake Powhatan.
 Download an NPS Map of Bent Creek Trails.

 Lake Powhatan Recreation Area & Campground

-Located adjacent to Bent Creek is Lake Powhatan Recreation Area and Campground, a heavily wooded area on the banks of a small lake.
+Located adjacent to Bent Creek is Lake Powhatan Recreation Area and Campground, a heavily-wooded area on the banks of a small lake.
 If you don't camp, you can also enjoy the area with a day visit ($2/person) for a picnic or an easy one-mile hike around the lake.
-There's a beach for swimming and a pier for fishing in the trout-stocked lake.
+There's a mountain beach for swimming and a pier for fishing in the trout-stocked lake.
 Changing rooms and restrooms are located near the beach.
 There are no concessions.
-Weekend interpretive programs run from Memorial Day Weekend through Labor Day Weekend.
+Weekend interpretive programs run from Memorial Day through Labor Day.

 The shaded, private campsites are organized into four loops, all within walking distance of the lake.
-Provided are picnic tables, tent pads, lantern posts and campfire rings with grills, in addition to restrooms with hot showers and flush toilets.
+Provided are picnic tables, tent pads, lantern posts, and campfire rings with grills, in addition to restrooms with hot showers and flush toilets.
 A few sites have full hookups for RVs.
 Campers can purchase ice and firewood and rent tubes on-site.
 Open March-November.
 Gate closes at 10 PM and reopens at 7 AM.
 Reservations must be made four days in advance.
 Must occupy site within first 24 hours or forfeit site.
 Sites are available for reservation.
 First come, first served sites available.
 Reserve online or call 1-877-444-6777.